ugonna/p-cubed-crawler/README.md

 and the chances are high that those page structures have changed since this code was written (within three weeks of May 2013).
 Furthermore, it uses Twitter API v1 which is now retired.

-It is put here for reference and for posterity, I doubt I'll be making any updates to it seeing as it was a small (successful) experiment.
+It is put here for reference and for posterity; I doubt I'll be making any updates to it seeing as it was a small (successful) experiment.

 Main modules